How to boost your engagement with LinkedIn tagging

 - Continue typing your post.

 Note that you may see someone’s name pop up in grey, inhibiting you from clicking on it.
-This is because they’ve indicated that they don’t want to be tagged by changing their tagging preferences in their settings.
+This is because they’ve indicated that they don’t want to be tagged by changing their tagging on LinkedIn preferences in their settings.
 You won’t be able to tag anyone if their name appears in grey.
 Later on, we’ll detail out how to make this change in your settings, though we don’t necessarily recommend doing it in most circumstances.

-How you can benefit from LinkedIn tagging
+How you can benefit from tagging on LinkedIn

-The main benefit of tagging someone on LinkedIn is that it helps more people see your content, which boosts engagement and widens your circle.
+The main benefit of tagging on LinkedIn is that it helps more people see your content, which boosts engagement and widens your circle.
 More engagement means more connection, which may lead to more prospects and, hopefully, more sales.

 People typically like being recognized and are more likely to view and share your content if or when they are tagged, which builds your network and expands your reach by forming new, quality connections.